saadbd23/padel-league-hub/replit.md

 # Recent Changes

 ## November 24, 2025
+- **Accordion-Style Match Management UI**: Reorganized League Match Management section with collapsible round-based accordion.
+Each round now shows match count and completion status, expandable on demand for cleaner organization as more rounds are generated.
 - **Fixed Generate Round Bug**: Added missing `/admin/generate-round` route that was causing blank page when trying to generate league rounds.
 Route now properly creates Swiss-format pairings and sends email notifications to teams.

 ## November 23, 2025